xwmx/nb/docs/index.markdown

 #### Front Matter

-User-defined metadata can be added to notes in `nb` using ["front matter"](https://jekyllrb.com/docs/front-matter/).
+User-defined metadata can be added to notes in `nb` using [front matter](https://jekyllrb.com/docs/front-matter/).
 Front matter is a simple, human accessible, and future-proof method for defining metadata fields in plain text and is well supported in tools for working with Markdown.